LukeMathWalker/build-your-own-jira-with-rust/README.md

 ## Requirements

 - **Rust** (follow instructions [here](https://www.rust-lang.org/tools/install)).
-    If Rust is already installed on your system, make sure you are running on the latest compiler version, `1.42` (`cargo --version`).
+    If Rust is already installed on your system, make sure you are running on the latest compiler version (`cargo --version`).
     If not, update using `rustup update` (or another appropriate command depending on how you installed Rust on your system).
 - _(Optional)_ An IDE with Rust autocompletion support.
     We recommend one of the following: